AngryUEFI/AngryCAT/README.md

 * 8 Byte start index (0 based)
 * 8 Byte entry count, set to 0 to request all entries starting at start index

+## GETDSMBUFFER
+* ID 0x501
+* Returns the contents of the DSM buffer on the core
+* Responds with an DSM response
+* Can respond with multiple DSMBUFFER packets, AngryCAT must consume all of them (check metadata in responses)

+### Structure
+* 8 Byte core ID to get DSM Buffer from

 # Responses
 These messages are sent from AngryUEFI to AngryCAT after receiving a request.